-That said, as of December 2021, we have yet to identify the animal (reservoir) from which originated the virus (SARS-CoV-2) that causes COVID-19.
+Moreover, as of December 1, 2022, we have yet to identify the animal (reservoir) from which originated the virus (SARS-CoV-2) that causes COVID-19.
 Looking ahead, it is likely to be years before COVID-19 is declared to have "ended" worldwide.